taroserigano/Agentic_AI_RAG_LLM_Traveler_Site_App/README.md

-# Agentic AI Travel Planner App with FastAPI LLM Microservice API
+# Agentic AI Travel Planner App with FastAPI Microservice (for Agentic AI)

 **An intelligent, agentic travel-planning application powered by _🤖 LLMs_, _🧠 LangGraph_, and a orchestrated _👥 multi-agent architecture_ that generates fully personalized trip itineraries.**